rjitsu/rjitsu/README.md

 ### Hi there 👋

-- 🔭 I’m currently ~~looking for a new frontend developer role~~ working at Thinkify Labs as SDE-UI.
+- 🔭 I’m currently looking for a new frontend developer role.
-- 🌱 I’m currently learning how to take better notes.
+- 🌱 Learning how to take better notes.
 - 💬 Ask me about p5.js
 - 📫 How to reach me: rishavjadon456@gmail.com
 - ⚡ Fun fact: The moon has moonquakes